 Thank you for your continued support of St. Bonaventure Parish.
-A number of parishioners have made a heroic effort to keep the parish financially whole during this time of unprecedented closure.
 As always, we are grateful for your generosity and for the sacrifices that you are making in these distressed times.
-Just some clarifying notes:
+Remember:

-- Remember, when mailing anything to the parish use the post office box address.
+- If mailing anything to the parish use the post office box address.
 The post office will not deliver any mail addressed to the physical location of the building.
 When mailing, use:

 Manomet, MA 02345-0996

-- A secondary option is to use the parish online giving program.
-To set up an account to make an online donation to St. Bonaventure Parish in the category of your choice and in the manner that best suits your needs, click on the Parish Giving icon on the bottom of our webpage.
+- If using the parish online giving program for the first time, you can set up an account to make an online donation to St. Bonaventure Parish in the category of your choice and in the manner that best suits your needs.
+Click on the Parish Giving icon on the bottom of our web page.

 May Mary, Mother of Divine Hope, pray for us in this time of distress.